HumanAutomata/DDungeon/story/transition1.md

 # Transition1

-similar description as the first corridor

-> use the nlp to add some flavour text

-You walk forward and see a large door

-> the boss room; words: vast, royal, grand, nature, wood, elvish
+You exit to a similar corridor and quickly walk through.

+At the end of the passage, you see a grand enterance.
+Its wooden doors carved with intricate symbols.

+G: "Elves.
+Greeaakkk!"
+S: "E-e-elves!"

-as you approach, the doors swing open on their own
+As you approach, the doors swing open on their own.

+You enter

 [room3](room3.md)